LeeCampbell/IntroToRx/content/08_Partitioning.md

 ### Overlapping buffers

 In the preceding section, I showed an example that collected chunks of 4 `IVesselNavigation` entries for a particular vessel, and calculated the average speed.
 This sort of averaging over multiple samples can be a useful way of smoothing out slight random variations in readings.
-So the goal in this case wasn't to process items in batches for efficiency—it was to enable a particular kind of calculation.
+So the goal in this case wasn't to process items in batches for efficiency, it was to enable a particular kind of calculation.

 But there was a problem with the example: because it was averaging 4 readings, it produced an output only once every 4 input messages.
 And since vessels might report their speed only once every few minutes if they are not moving, we might be waiting a very long time.